unixabg/cryptmypi/README.md

 Assists in the full setup of [encrypted] Raspberry Pis.
 Able to maintain multiple setup configurations, for multiple usages, ofers a multitude of modular configurations hooks providing out-of-the-box optinal features for initramfs (while the system in encrypted) and the actual system (after boot).

 **Note:** Only tested on:
-- Kali host
+- Host OS: Kali
-- Kali and Pi OS guest/target
+- Guest OS: Kali,Pi OS, and Ubuntu
-- RaspberryPi 2, 3, and 4 64 bit image
+- Guest Hardware: RaspberryPi 2, 3, and 4
 - irc channel freenode/#cryptmypi

 ## How it works